ubc-library-rc/AI_for_coding/content/2_Breakdown.md

   geom_point()

 ```
+#### Note about LLM explanations
+LLMs are text generators, so when you ask them to explain something, then generate text that explains the concepts you asked about.
+However, LLMs do not <em>understand</em> the output, this is a small but important distinction.
+This means that if the answer seems superficial and not fully satisfactory, that’s because it is.
+You can ask the LLM to re-phrase or re-explain, but at some point, it might be better to go look at content written by a human.

 ### AI can write code for you
 ChatGPT and other AI models are often text generators.
 Code is text, so it is well within their capabilities to code for you (most of the time).
 However, if we recall from last week, how questions are worded is very important as it affects the quality and completeness of the answer the AI generates.
 In this section, we learn how to talk to the AI to get the best possible answer.